matrix-org/matrix.org/content/docs/matrix-concepts/end-to-end-encryption/_index.md

 end-to-end encryption.
 It is highly recommended that readers be familiar with the Matrix protocol and the use of access tokens before proceeding.

-### The libolm library
+### Olm/Megolm implementations

 End-to-end encryption in Matrix is based on the Olm and Megolm cryptographic ratchets.
-The recommended starting point for any client authors is with the [libolm](https://matrix.org/git/olm) library, which contains implementations of all of the cryptographic primitives required.
-The library itself is written in C/C++, but is architected in a way which makes it easy to write wrappers for higher-level languages.
+The recommended starting point for any client authors is with the [vodozemac](https://github.com/matrix-org/vodozemac/), which contains implementations of all the cryptographic methods required.  [libolm](https://gitlab.matrix.org/matrix-org/olm) is also available.

 ### Devices